Vasileia-Apostolou/all_about_glam_blog/README.md

 The footer includes a small "About" paragraph and social media links.

 - **Flash Messages** -
-Based on the user interaction, flash messages are displayed at the top of the page rigth below the navbar.
-Flash messages let users know if their actions are successfully completed or failed.
+Based on the user interaction, flash messages are displayed at the top of the page right below the navbar.
+Flash messages let users know that their actions are successfully completed.

 ### Features Left To Implement